AllenInstitute/scrattch.taxonomy/examples/check_taxonomy.md

 taxonomy.counts <- t(ait.anndata$X)

 # WARNING: the following AIT.anndata$uns columns are **REQUIRED** for the schema: hierarchy, filter, cluster_info, schema_version.
-hierarchy = list("cluster_id" = 1) # This taxonomy does not have a hierarchy yet, but we can still put in level 1.
+hierarchy = list("cluster_id") # This taxonomy does not have a hierarchy yet, but we can still put in level 1.
 # filter, cluster_info, and schema_version are generated automatically

 # WARNING: AIT.anndata$var does not contain highly_variable_genes[_name], which is recommended for generating UMAPs and dendrograms.